Cheesehyvel/magesim-sod/.github/ISSUE_TEMPLATE/missing-item.md

 Please include:
 * The item name in the title
-* Link to the item on any wotlk database (like wotlkdb.com or wowhead).
+* Link to the item on wowhead.
 * Where it drops and/or which phase it becomes available